 Ulrica Norberg, is a well experienced yoga teacher, author and dedicated hiker and outdoor passionista.
 2020 she came out with the book NOMAD about being one with nature and the healing aspects of hiking.
 One of her books is about Breath, and Ulrica will share her expertise around how we can use our mind and breath as we elevate.
 Ulrica will be with us as our mental coach as well as breath guide.

-Maria, Ulrica and Dan are experienced collaborating together and are excellent compliments with varying knowledge and cohesive relationships.
+Maria and Ulrica are experienced collaborating together and are excellent compliments with varying knowledge and cohesive relationships.
 They share a deep love of nature and hiking, bringing an inspiring passion of the outdoors to every adventure they launch.

 Review from a former Kilimanjaro climber together with the guide, Livingstone